refena/refena/README.md

 You can use `RiverpieScope.defaultRef` to access the providers and notifiers.

-Remember that this is only for edge cases and you should always use `ref` if possible.
+Remember that this is only for edge cases, and you should always use the accessible `ref` if possible.

 ```dart
 void someFunction() {